notsydneylloyd/waylandgwc.github.io/shoulder/README.md

-#A Shoulder To Lean On
+This directory contains the web site for our A Shoulder To Lean On project.